HabitatFramework/HLUTool/README.md

 Installation
 ------------
-The HLU GIS Tool setup.exe contains all the required files to install the tool but does not provide any of the GIS layers or relation databases required to run the tool.
+The HLU Tool setup.exe contains all the required files to install the tool but does not provide any of the GIS layers or relation databases required to run the tool.
 By default all files are installed in the "Program Files\HLU\HLU GIS Tool" folder (or "Program Files (x86)\HLU\HLU GIS Tool" on 64bit versions of Windows).

 Source Code
 -----------
-The source code for the HLU GIS Tool is open source and can be downloaded from:
+The source code for the HLU Tool is open source and can be downloaded from:
 <https://github.com/HabitatFramework/HLUTool>

 Documentation